 In cases where the claimant is not resident in the UK under our domestic law and a satisfactory statement from the foreign tax authority is provided, a claim to exemption from UK tax may be admitted so long as the conditions in the relevant agreement for the category of income in question are satisfied.
 See, in particular, INTM153170 (employment income), INTM153080 (trading income) and INTM153160 (professions and vocations) in this connection.

 Under self assessment, the taxpayer is required to make a declaration that he meets all the relevant conditions for relief upon making a claim.
 It is open to Officers to challenge the bona fides of claims in appropriate cases.

 If, for years other than self assessment years, no satisfactory statement from the foreign tax authority is supplied, the claimant should be asked to withdraw any claim made on the basis that he is a resident of the agreement country concerned.
-If a formal refusal becomes necessary, the papers should be sent to Specialist Personal Tax, PT International Advisory (address above).
+If a formal refusal becomes necessary, the papers should be sent to CSTD, Business, Assets & International, Assets Residence & Valuation.

 Occasionally it is said that a taxpayer has been unable to obtain a statement from the tax authority of the country where he claims to be resident.
 It is the responsibility of the claimant to provide evidence in support of his claim.
 Subject to the guidance below concerning residents of the United States it is, in practice, unusual for taxpayers to experience difficulty in obtaining statements from foreign tax authorities.
-But where an individual is able to show that he has tried and failed to obtain the necessary support for his claim, Specialist Personal Tax, PT International Advisory (address above) may be able to assist by approaching the foreign tax authority.
+But where an individual is able to show that he has tried and failed to obtain the necessary support for his claim, CSTD, Business, Assets & International, Assets Residence & Valuation may be able to assist by approaching the foreign tax authority.